-A mortgage is the contract that gives the lender the right to foreclose if the borrower doesn’t make the loan payments.
-In states that don't use mortgages to secure the loan, the borrower signs a different security instrument, called a "deed of trust."
-When the lender records the mortgage or deed of trust in the land records, it creates a lien on the home.
-If the borrower breaches the loan contract, like failing to make payments, the lender can foreclose the property.
+When the lender records the mortgage, deed of trust, or other security instrument in the land records, it creates a lien on the home.
+If the borrower breaches the loan contract, like failing to make payments, the lender can foreclose.

 Most standard mortgages and deeds of trust require the lender to send a "breach" letter before starting a foreclosure.
 The letter ordinarily gives the borrower 30 days to catch up on the overdue amounts to avoid losing the property.

 Some states also have a law requiring the lender or servicer to send some kind of notice before a foreclosure starts.
-While the type and content of these notices vary from state to state, they usually serve the same purpose as a breach letter—they tell the borrower to get current or else a foreclosure will start.
-Preforeclosure notices also often provide information about loss mitigation options (ways to avoid foreclosure), like loan modifications and short sales.
+While the type and content of these notices vary from state to state, they usually serve the same purpose as a breach letter: they tell the borrower to get current or a foreclosure will start.

 Federal mortgage servicing laws also provide preforeclosure protections to homeowners, including: